leezl/cse680/PA08/README.md

 Project 08: Bullet Physics
 ========================================
 This project is based on the previous Project, PA07.
 It will only work in linux with a recent cmake.
 Also it relies on several libraries (see below under Building This Example).
-This project attempts to use cmake to create the Makefile. so in build, using:
+This project attempts to use cmake to create the Makefile.
+However, Bullet has proven difficult to find.
+Even with a FindBULLET.cmake file, it needs to have three variable set in the CMakeLists.txt:
+   set( BULLET_ROOT "/home/liesl/Projects/bullet-2.81-rev2613")
+   set (BULLET_BUILD_DIR "/home/liesl/Projects/bullet-2.81-rev2613/bulletBuild")
+   set (BULLET_SOURCE_DIR "/usr/include/bullet")

+The top two are paths to the bullet directory (ie. the extracted folder from the archive, and the second is a path into the build directory where cmake was run.)
+However, even this only worked if Bullet was built using: cmake .. -###############

+So in build, using:
    cmake ..
    make